-On a recent post, some people were critical of the term “enlightenment” and its application toward the human race.
-Now, this term was being used in conjunction with the “Age of Enlightenment,” something altogether different from our modern American use of the term.
+In the past, some individuals have been critical of the term “enlightenment” and its application toward the human race.
+This term was, in a previous blog post, used in conjunction with the “Age of Enlightenment,” something altogether different from our modern American use of the term.
 Students of History understand, know, or at least have heard of the Western European “Age of Enlightenment,” so called because of the explosion of knowledge, science, and access to those tools that brought forward many of our modern inventions and way of thinking.

 According to Websters, enlightenment is explained thus: